upb-lea/transistordatabase/README.md

 # 1. Installation
 ## 1.1 Windows
 ### 1.1.1 Install Mongodb
 For the first usage, you need to install mongodb.
-Windows
+Install with standard settings.
 Use the MongoDB community server, as platform, choose windows.
 [Link](https://www.mongodb.com/try/download/community)

 ### 1.1.2 Install git